Fill in Flash Photography

 Fill in flash can literally save a picture that is in danger of having very hard shadows on the subjects face, or being overly backlit meaning the face is underexposed.

 It can also simply add a pleasing effect to an already good shot, such as as highlights or catchlights in the eyes.

-As the flashgun (Canon 580EX II) is dedicated to the camera, it worked out when the subject had received enough light and shut off accordingly.
+As the flashgun (Canon 580EX II) is dedicated to the camera, it works out when the subject has received enough light and shuts off accordingly.

-I love back lighting, and fill in flash came in particularly useful at a recent wedding that I shot.
+I love back lighting, and fill in flash comes in particularly useful at weddings that I shoot.

-If you are unsure, use the normal settings that the camera's meter chooses, and put the flashgun onto Auto or E-TTL and you should be ok.
+If you are unsure, use the normal settings that the camera's meter chooses.
+Then put the flashgun onto Auto or E-TTL and you should be ok.
 Of course, the beauty of digital is that you can see the results instantly.
-If you are shooting in direct sunlight, always try to turn the subject so that the sun is behind them, otherwise you will end up with some serious shadows to deal with in Photoshop!
+If you are shooting in direct sunlight, always try to turn the subject so that the sun is behind them.
+Otherwise you will end up with some serious shadows to deal with in Photoshop!

-If you ARE shooting a wedding, I would seriously suggest that you go to the venue a week or so beforehand and take some test shots at the time of the actual event.
+If you ARE shooting a wedding, I would seriously suggest that you go to the venue a week or so beforehand.
+Take some test shots at the time of the actual event.
 You don't want to be keeping the couple and guests waiting while you play around with the flash settings!

-You can find out more about this, and the 49 other actions that come with it, in Kubota's Image Tools Vol 2.
+You can find out more about this, and all the other actions that come with it, in Kubota's Image Tools Vol 2.